human-conditions/yodrew.github.io-original/_pages/reports/four-darkness-experiences.md

 My mind was fairly clear for a few hours.
 I felt calm and well.
 Then my habitual worry about what I should do after darkness returned somewhat.
 I was able to detach from it more than usual.
 Nothing else happened till the next morning at about hour 68.
 I was dreaming when I woke up.

-The dream was in hyper-technicolor, clearer, brighter, more vivid than anything I've seen with my two eyes.
-Just a middle-aged womans face and a big photographic mural behind her and some flowers in a vase to the side.
+The dream was in hyper-technicolor.
+It was clearer, brighter, more vivid than anything I've seen with my two eyes.
+I saw a middle-aged woman's face, a big, colorful photographic mural behind her, and some flowers in a vase to the side.
 Except I didn't wake from it.
 I awoke and it kept going.
 I opened my eyes and the image persisted for 15 seconds before fading.
-Really stunning.
+It was stunning.

 The other main thing about this retreat was that, in catching up on lost sleep, I felt like I'd fallen through an internal trapdoor.
 During my lazy third day, I had a strong hunch that: there were five or six more trapdoors I could fall through; it would take two weeks to fall through all of them; and that doing so would lead to a qualitative shift, a deep and permanent restoration in my being somehow.
 (Two months later, this sense would return clear, verbalized, and full-blown as _the darkness conjecture_.)